parsiya/parsiya.net/content/post/2016/2016-04-01-burp-tips-and-tricks-for-non-webapp-testing-part-3.markdown

 > A good humoured and pleasant military officer
 Is superior to a theologian who injures men.

-> One being asked what a learned man without practice resembled, replied: ‘A bee without honey.'
+> One being asked what a learned man without practice resembled, replied: 'A bee without honey.'

 > Say to the rude and unkind bee,
-‘At least forbear to sting, if thou givest no honey.'
+'At least forbear to sting, if thou givest no honey.'

 It's a good book, there are English translations of it in the public domain.
 [Translation from the University of Adelaide website][Golestan-adelaide] or [Archive.org][Golestan-archive].